valahraban/AID-World-Info-research-sheet/docs/EWIJSON and script guide birb version.md

 [t] = "[t] is that obxionous fan that follows you EVERYWHERE.
 When your name is mention, they are always right behind you or behind a bush.
 Imagine if your name was said [t] would be right behind you, or if you put a restraining order of [t=3] then he will be three steps behind the last mention of your name"
 [r] = "Slots!
 Picks a item from a group of OR conditionals.
 They need to be identical keys before # or [r] doesn't give a fuck."
 [x] = "This is the bouncer, world entry doesn't get in until he says enough time has passed. [x=4] means four actions must pass in the adventure before you can get this world entry to fire."

+## EWIJSON Exploits
+Using the power of EWIJSON, regex and understanding the memory load, it is entirely possible to 'hack' AID to do things previously thought impossible.
+This includes breaking past the dreaded Levenshtein limit.
+The following is a trick birb developed together with Mr.Accountant who did most of the testing to get it working.
+The idea is to push the entire old context out and replace it whatever you desire to completely wipe the memory of the AI and replace it with anything.
+This way you can summarize the story in the middle of your adventure without restarting or having to worry about exporting WIs.
+The result might as well as be called lobotomizing or brainwashing the AI.

+First you must replace your Remember Pin.
+You are actually allowed to go over the "1000 character limit".
+Make it as long as you can, ideally near 1432 but longer than 1336.
+Then write or import entries with your 'reset#[t]' keyword using the #[t] attribute.
+An EWI using the [t] attribute is loaded in story Context, so it doesn't count to the world info limit and with a full back memory doesn't trigger the 85% context limit because only 50% is being changed.
+So the first half, you write inside Remember.
+The second half is contained in the keyword(s) fed into the AI in order.
+Testing this yourself, you will find that you can replace the entire LMI with whatever you want.

+With an easy to understand reference this is the reality stone from avengers.
+You flick your fingers while calling the stone and the context becomes whatever you want.
+Many other memes and pop cultures also apply.

+Mr.Accountant's writeup on how to do to the patented (Zynj and friends) Context Nuke:
+1. Remember at 1432 characters.
+Don't pay attention to the 1000 limit, its only a suggestion now.  [m] should work if you load it before the world entries.
+2. Have EWIJSON so you can control when this thing dissipates with the [l] attribute.
+3. You need around 1300 characters in the frontMemory (Where you see your story).
+4. Have 1300 character in world entries hooked to to a VERY specific keyword that only can trigger.
+They need to be hooked to [t].
+5. Watch as the context becomes whatever you want.

 ## Credits